Skip to main content

 Try to improve your sleep

-If not sleeping well at night, it is tempting to try to "make up for this" by taking naps during the day.
+If you are not sleeping well at night, it is tempting to try to "make up for this" by taking naps during the day.
 This does not help and often results in sleeping less well at night due to the body clock being out of sync.
 There are lots of ways you can try to improve your sleep when suffering from insomnia and this should improve symptoms of tiredness.

 Treatments for medical conditions that cause tiredness